SamuelLiew/ToDo-RedesignReact/README.md

 # To Do List Web Application

 This is an online To Do List Web Application that can be used by the masses.
 One of the main motivator to the creation of this application is my desire to be more efficient as a developer.
 Having a great To Do Application that I can be proud of and use in a day to day basis is a huge motivator.
-This Application is a side project to supplement my education.
+On top of that, this Application is a side project to supplement my education.

 Demo: https://todo-redesignreact.netlify.app/